 The policy has been shared with Care Leavers for feedback.
-Once feedback has been received the next steps will be to collaborate with the Care Leavers Forum and Children in Care Council via the CRT to produce an Easy Read version for Care Leavers and to update the Kirklees Commitment to Care Leavers.
+Next steps will be to collaborate with the Care Leavers Forum and Children in Care Council via the CRT to produce an Easy Read version for Care Leavers and to update the Kirklees Commitment to Care Leavers.
 (Care Leavers Local Offer)